 My second time making the Swell Quilt was actually for a custom Etsy order!
-Did you know that I accept custom orders for baby and throw size quilts?
-Reach out if you are interested!

 This custom order specified “Brightly colored gender-neutral quilt” and the client told me how much she liked the design of the Blue scrappy one I had made previously based on the photos she saw on Etsy!
 I sent her a few different fabric bundle options and these are the fabrics we settled on!
 About half-way through the quilt-making process we also found out that the mama-to-be that this quilt is intended for is decorating the nursery in different shades of Aqua!
 So I am pretty thrilled with how nicely this quilt will match the nursery décor!